Nutchapon999/fullstack-assign/README.md

 ## 📄 Environment Variables

 This project uses environment variables for configuration.
-Create a `.env` file in the root directory of the project and add the following variables:
+Create a `.env.local` file in the root directory of the project and add the following variables:

 ```
 NEXT_PUBLIC_APP_URL="http://localhost:3000"